 University of California–Los Angeles (UCLA) has been the location for many Hollywood films, including "Erin Brockovich," "National Lampoon's Van Wilder" and the 1990s slapstick comedy remake of the Jerry Lewis classic, "The Nutty Professor," starring Eddie Murphy.
 Murphy plays Professor Sherman Klump/Buddy Love, a brilliant scientist who invents a miraculous weight-loss solution.
 Many of the movie's memorable scenes were filmed on campus, including on the school's famous Janss Steps, where Klump talks to graduate student Carla Purty (Jada Pinkett Smith).

 Columbia University, New York, NY ("Spider-Man," 2002)

-Many university scenes shot in New York are filmed at the prestigious Columbia University, including the original _"_Ghostbusters" movie (1984), "Kinsey" (2004), "Eternal Sunshine of the Spotless Mind" (2004), "Still Alice" (2014) and Spike Lee's "Malcolm X" (1992).
-In fact, more than 40 movies have filmed at Columbia, perhaps due to its reputation and modern architecture.
+Several university scenes shot in New York were filmed at the prestigious Columbia University, including the original "Ghostbusters" movie (1984), "Kinsey" (2004), "Eternal Sunshine of the Spotless Mind" (2004), "Still Alice" (2014) and Spike Lee's "Malcolm X" (1992).
+In fact, more than 40 movies have been filmed at Columbia, perhaps due to its reputation and modern architecture.
 The school's Havemeyer Hall is said to be the most-filmed college classroom.